 TM-Manager will discover all of the TimeMachines devices on the local subnet with a broadcast message.
 It allows for configuration of a large group of devices with common parameters and settings.
 It allows direct control and synchronization of simple count-up and count-down operations for a single unit or a group of the clock displays.
 This enables you to utilize some, or all of your clock displays, as synchronized timers, while the others continue to function as clocks.
 This adds some great features and capabilities with NO additional cost.
 The TM-Manager software is a great tool for managing and monitoring your complete synchronized clock system.

-TimeMachines can provide a full synchronized clock system solution that is reliable, cost-effective, easy to use and flexible.
-If you have compliance requirements for synchronized, accurate time, it does not need to cost alot, and can work within your existing network.
+TimeMachines can provide a complete synchronized digital clock system that is reliable, cost-effective, easy to use, and flexible.
+If you have compliance requirements for synchronized, accurate time, it does not need to cost a lot, and it can work within your existing network.
 Our clock displays do not require separate master clock equipment.
 They can provide synchronized time from servers within your network or from internet time servers.
 Because they are network based, our clock displays do not have the same issues as atomic clocks with reception of the radio signal to maintain synchronized, accurate time.
 If your network does not have an accurate time source, our Stratum 1 GPS time servers can be added to your network to provide time-serving accuracy for your entire LAN.
-At TimeMachines we want to provide a flexible, cost-effective solution to all of our customers based on their unique needs.
+At TimeMachines, we want to provide a flexible, cost-effective solution for all of our customers based on their unique needs.